Codycody31/Simple-Issue-Tracker/README.md

 ## Files

 You can find the OG code at [VMG Datacenter](https://datacenter-api.vahngomes.dev/general/public/Simple-Issue-Tracker/issue_tracker.zip).
 The original code is not mine.
+You can locate the icons here: [Icons](https://datacenter-api.vahngomes.dev/general/public/Simple-Issue-Tracker/Icons.zip).

 ## Contributing